kailash-manasarovar/statement/docs/timeline/2023/november.md

 - Or did they know I had found out he was an actor because they were watching my every move online along with everyone else in Spain it seems?
 - I wonder how much damage he was able to do in the engineering department in such a short space of time.
 The tech failed and faltered again and again in early 2024.
 I think this is probably a red-herring now.
 - He, or other parties, certainly added a lot of malicious code to our backend set up which broke our SEO for months before we could figure it out, but this was probably an inside job.
 - In any case, from the moment I gave Nadim my Twitter account details and looked him up online in private, everything changed for me at Polygon.
-My boss Grace starts to treat me badly.
+My boss Grace Torrellas starts to treat me badly.
 I am no longer given work by Gabriel Silva who I am supposed to be working with closely.

 ![John 3 8](../../content/images/John-3-8.PNG)